Atelfo/Atelfo.github.io/_posts/2022-03-19-the-best-way-to-follow-biopharma-news.md

 #### Paid resources:
 - [UpToDate](https://www.wolterskluwer.com/en/solutions/uptodate): Immensely useful disease overviews and summaries of the latest clinical practice
-- [GlobalData](https://www.globaldata.com/industries-we-cover/pharmaceutical/), [AdisInsight](https://adisinsight.springer.com/) and [EvaluatePharma](https://www.evaluate.com/products-services/pharma) (among others) are extremely helpful - albeit very expensive - pipeline and sales revenue databases
+- [GlobalData](https://www.globaldata.com/industries-we-cover/pharmaceutical/), [AdisInsight](https://adisinsight.springer.com/), [Pharmaprojects](https://pharmaintelligence.informa.com/products-and-services/clinical-planning/pharmaprojects), and [EvaluatePharma](https://www.evaluate.com/products-services/pharma) (among others) are extremely helpful - albeit very expensive - pipeline and sales revenue databases
-- There are many paid and/or specialized country specific drug pricing databases (e.g., [RED BOOK](https://www.ibm.com/products/micromedex-red-book) for US prices) that I won't go into in detail on, but it's useful to know they exist
+- There are many paid and/or specialized country specific drug pricing databases (e.g., [RED BOOK](https://www.ibm.com/products/micromedex-red-book) for US prices, [Navlin](https://data.navlin.com/alspc/)) that I won't go into in detail on, but it's useful to know they exist

 ---

 ### Where should I start if I'm brand new and don't know anything about the industry yet?
 It's hard to put myself in that situation again so my advice may not be optimal, but here's what I think I'd do now if I suddenly forgot everything and had to start again:
 1. If you need to brush up on your science, [iBiology](https://www.youtube.com/c/ibiology/videos) has some top-quality free lectures from leading experts talking about their research.
+[The Molecular Biology of the Cell](https://www.amazon.com/Molecular-Biology-Cell-Bruce-Alberts/dp/0393884821) is a classic textbook.
 Otherwise, there's always Wikipedia; [this article](https://en.wikipedia.org/wiki/Central_dogma_of_molecular_biology) is probably as good a place as any to start
 2. Read [Genentech: The Beginnings of Biotech](https://www.goodreads.com/book/show/12703074-genentech)
 3. Check for relevant courses on the big MOOC platforms like [edX](https://www.edx.org/search) and [Coursera](https://www.coursera.org/).
 I haven't taken this one from MIT on the [The Science and Business of Biotechnology](https://learning.edx.org/course/course-v1:MITx+15.480x+3T2021/home) so I can't personally recommend it, but the syllabus looks good
 4. Read [The Entrepreneur’s Guide to a Biotech Startup](https://www.goodreads.com/book/show/58777063-the-entrepreneur-s-guide-to-a-biotech-startup?from_search=true&from_srp=true&qid=voEFlQkxiA&rank=1) (PDF available [here](https://www.ctsi.ucla.edu/researcher-resources/files/view/docs/EGBS4_Kolchinsky.pdf)) for an overview of the kinds of questions that are important for developing and commercializing a drug.
 While the book is somewhat old (2004) much of the content is still relevant